Activate Your Character Strengths: The Path to Authentic Happiness

 • Immersing yourself in a stimulating dialogue.

-With gratifying activities, time stops, we lose self-consciousness, and we become absorbed in the activity.
+When engaged in gratifying activities, time stops, we lose self-consciousness, and we become fully absorbed in the activity.

 Pleasures tend to be short-lived; gratifications last longer than pleasures.
 Also, gratifications don’t habituate as easily as pleasures do.

-Pleasures are about engaging the senses and feeling emotions; gratifications are about contacting a higher part of us: our internal strengths and virtues.
+While pleasures are about engaging the senses and feeling emotions, gratifications connect us to a higher part of us: our internal strengths and virtues.

 In terms of Maslow’s Hierarchy of Human Needs, pleasures are the satisfaction of our basic human needs, especially biological ones.

-Gratifications, in contrast, are the result of higher needs, like our cognitive needs, aesthetic needs, self-actualization, and self-transcendence.
+Gratifications, in contrast, address higher-level needs, like our cognitive needs, aesthetic needs, self-actualization, and self-transcendence.

-This is where Seligman’s research on authentic happiness intersects with Maslow’s work on peak experiences and Mihaly Csikszentmihalyi’s research on flow.
+This is where Seligman’s research on authentic happiness intersects with Mihaly Csikszentmihalyi’s research on flow and Maslow’s work on peak experiences.

 Gratifications can produce a state of flow, but unlike pleasure, gratifications require skill and effort.
-They also offer the possibility of failing.
+Gratifications also offer the possibility of failing.

 While pleasures come easily, gratifications from exercising our strengths are hard-won.
-It’s no wonder we so often seek pleasure instead of focusing on cultivating our strengths.
+Is it any wonder we so often seek pleasure instead of focusing on cultivating our strengths?

-A further challenge is that there are no shortcuts to gratifications.
-They take effort, practice, and the consistent exercising of our natural strengths as we move toward self-mastery.
+A further challenge is that there are no shortcuts to gratification.
+They require effort, practice, and regular exercise of our natural strengths as we move toward self-mastery.

-Building these strengths requires a conscious choice: Do you want to acquire them?
+Building these strengths requires a conscious choice and daily micro-decisions: Do you want to acquire them?
 Do you want to continue cultivating them?

 In Authentic Happiness, Seligman outlines two characteristics of what he calls strengths: